KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 > [!IMPORTANT] Pros:
 >- Instant summon
->- Fairly tanky, don’t need to worry about dying.
+>- Fairly tanky, don’t need to worry about dying
 >- This also applies to general survivability: not being exposed while doing the armor phase will make you die less overall

 :::danger Cons: